ray-project/ray/doc/source/cluster/kubernetes/user-guides/tpu.md

 ## Quickstart: Serve a Stable Diffusion model on GKE with TPUs

-After setting up a GKE cluster with TPUs and the Ray TPU initialization webhook, you're ready to begin running workloads on Ray with TPUs. {ref}`<kuberay-tpu-stable-diffusion-example>` shows how to serve a model with Ray on single-host TPUs.
+After setting up a GKE cluster with TPUs and the Ray TPU initialization webhook, you're ready to begin running workloads on Ray with TPUs. {ref}`Serve a Stable Diffusion model on GKE with TPUs <kuberay-tpu-stable-diffusion-example>` shows how to serve a model with KubeRay on single-host TPUs.

 ## Configuring Ray Pods for TPU usage